Film score: Relation with directors

+Sometimes, a composer may unite with a director by composing the score for many films of a same director.
+John Williams' professional relationship with Steven Spielberg and George Lucas is one of the most prominent in film history, with Williams scoring all but five of Spielberg's films, and all the installments of both of Lucas' blockbuster franchises (Star Wars and Indiana Jones); Williams won all five of his Oscars in his collaborations with the two.
+Additionally, Danny Elfman did the score for all the movies directed by Tim Burton, with the exception of Ed Wood (score by Howard Shore) and Sweeney Todd: The Demon Barber of Fleet Street (score by Stephen Sondheim).

 Production music

 Many companies provide music to various film, TV and commercial projects for a fee.
 Sometimes called library music, the music is owned by production music libraries and licensed to customers for use in film, television, radio and other media.
 Examples of firms include Warner Chappell Production Music, Jingle Punks, Associated Production Music, FirstCom Music, VideoHelper and Extreme Music.
 Unlike popular and classical music publishers, who typically own less than 50 percent of the copyright in a composition, music production libraries own all of the copyrights of their music, meaning that it can be licensed without seeking the composer's permission, as is necessary in licensing music from normal publishers.
 This is because virtually all music created for music libraries is done on a work for hire basis.
-Production music is therefore a very convenient medium for media producers – they can be assured that they will be able to license any piece of music in the library at a reasonable rate.
+Production music is therefore a convenient medium for media producers – they know they can license any piece of music in the library at a reasonable rate.

-Production music libraries will typically offer a broad range of musical styles and genres, enabling producers and editors to find much of what they need in the same library.
+Production music libraries typically offer a broad range of musical styles and genres, enabling producers and editors to find much of what they need in the same library.
 Music libraries vary in size from a few hundred tracks up to many thousands.
 The first production music library was set up by De Wolfe Music in 1927 with the advent of sound in film, the company originally scored music for use in silent film.
 Another music library was set up by Ralph Hawkes of Boosey & Hawkes Music Publishers in the 1930s.
 APM, the largest US library, has over 250,000 tracks.